-Actinic keratoses are flat, scaly areas that develop on skin damaged by ultraviolet (UV) light from the sun.
+Actinic keratoses (also known as solar keratoses) are flat, scaly areas that develop on skin damaged by ultraviolet (UV) light from the sun.

 - Actinic keratoses are precancerous lesions.
 If left untreated they can sometimes progress to become a type of non-melanoma skin cancer called squamous cell carcinoma.

 - Actinic keratoses tend to occur on sun-exposed areas such as your face, ears, scalp, forehead, hands and legs.

 - Actinic keratoses are most common in people with fair skin or those who have worked outdoors for long periods without skin protection.

 - The surrounding skin often shows other signs of sun damage, such as sun spots, dryness and wrinkles.

 - When they occur on your lips they are often called actinic or solar cheilitis.

 Actinic keratoses is skin damage caused by years of exposure to ultraviolet (UV) radiation found in sunlight.